Public Service Enterprise Group Incorporated (NYSE:PEG) Shares Bought by Huntington National Bank

-Huntington National Bank lifted its stake in shares of Public Service Enterprise Group Incorporated (NYSE:PEG – Get Rating) by 4.7% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 8,084 shares of the utilities provider’s stock after acquiring an additional 364 shares during the quarter.
+Huntington National Bank lifted its holdings in shares of Public Service Enterprise Group Incorporated (NYSE:PEG – Get Rating) by 4.7% during the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 8,084 shares of the utilities provider’s stock after acquiring an additional 364 shares during the period.
 Huntington National Bank’s holdings in Public Service Enterprise Group were worth $455,000 at the end of the most recent reporting period.

-Other hedge funds have also made changes to their positions in the company.
-Legal & General Group Plc boosted its holdings in Public Service Enterprise Group by 24.4% during the second quarter.
-Legal & General Group Plc now owns 6,965,031 shares of the utilities provider’s stock worth $440,749,000 after buying an additional 1,363,974 shares in the last quarter.
-Goldman Sachs Group Inc. boosted its stake in Public Service Enterprise Group by 48.8% in the 2nd quarter.
-Goldman Sachs Group Inc. now owns 4,089,778 shares of the utilities provider’s stock worth $258,802,000 after purchasing an additional 1,341,818 shares during the period.
-Prudential Financial Inc. boosted its stake in Public Service Enterprise Group by 196.2% in the 1st quarter.
-Prudential Financial Inc. now owns 1,892,166 shares of the utilities provider’s stock worth $132,451,000 after purchasing an additional 1,253,283 shares during the period.
-Vanguard Group Inc. boosted its stake in Public Service Enterprise Group by 2.7% in the 1st quarter.
-Vanguard Group Inc. now owns 43,654,799 shares of the utilities provider’s stock worth $3,055,836,000 after purchasing an additional 1,159,331 shares during the period.
-Finally, Point72 Asset Management L.P. boosted its stake in Public Service Enterprise Group by 130.5% in the 2nd quarter.
-Point72 Asset Management L.P. now owns 1,817,300 shares of the utilities provider’s stock worth $114,999,000 after purchasing an additional 1,029,000 shares during the period.
-Institutional investors and hedge funds own 70.67% of the company’s stock.
+A number of other institutional investors have also modified their holdings of the business.
+TD Asset Management Inc. lifted its holdings in shares of Public Service Enterprise Group by 15.9% during the third quarter.
+TD Asset Management Inc. now owns 243,773 shares of the utilities provider’s stock worth $13,876,000 after purchasing an additional 33,512 shares during the period.
+EverSource Wealth Advisors LLC boosted its holdings in shares of Public Service Enterprise Group by 48.5% in the third quarter.
+EverSource Wealth Advisors LLC now owns 952 shares of the utilities provider’s stock valued at $54,000 after acquiring an additional 311 shares in the last quarter.
+Arete Wealth Advisors LLC increased its stake in shares of Public Service Enterprise Group by 9.9% during the third quarter.
+Arete Wealth Advisors LLC now owns 5,618 shares of the utilities provider’s stock worth $316,000 after acquiring an additional 504 shares during the period.
+Arvest Trust Co.
+N A raised its holdings in Public Service Enterprise Group by 28.9% during the third quarter.
+Arvest Trust Co.
+N A now owns 32,307 shares of the utilities provider’s stock worth $1,817,000 after purchasing an additional 7,240 shares in the last quarter.
+Finally, Quantbot Technologies LP acquired a new stake in Public Service Enterprise Group in the third quarter valued at about $5,186,000.
+70.67% of the stock is owned by institutional investors and hedge funds.

 Analysts Set New Price Targets

-Public Service Enterprise Group (NYSE:PEG – Get Rating) last released its quarterly earnings results on Monday, October 31st.
-The utilities provider reported $0.86 EPS for the quarter, beating analysts’ consensus estimates of $0.84 by $0.02.
+Public Service Enterprise Group (NYSE:PEG – Get Rating) last announced its earnings results on Monday, October 31st.
+The utilities provider reported $0.86 earnings per share for the quarter, beating the consensus estimate of $0.84 by $0.02.
 Public Service Enterprise Group had a net margin of 7.08% and a return on equity of 12.96%.
-The firm had revenue of $2.27 billion for the quarter, compared to analyst estimates of $1.98 billion.
-During the same period in the previous year, the business earned $0.98 earnings per share.
-The company’s revenue for the quarter was up 19.4% compared to the same quarter last year.
-As a group, research analysts expect that Public Service Enterprise Group Incorporated will post 3.46 EPS for the current fiscal year.
+The firm had revenue of $2.27 billion during the quarter, compared to the consensus estimate of $1.98 billion.
+During the same quarter in the previous year, the company posted $0.98 EPS.
+The firm’s revenue for the quarter was up 19.4% on a year-over-year basis.
+Research analysts forecast that Public Service Enterprise Group Incorporated will post 3.46 earnings per share for the current fiscal year.

 Public Service Enterprise Group Announces Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Friday, December 30th.
-Investors of record on Friday, December 9th were issued a dividend of $0.54 per share.
-This represents a $2.16 dividend on an annualized basis and a yield of 3.48%.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, December 30th.
+Stockholders of record on Friday, December 9th were paid a dividend of $0.54 per share.
+This represents a $2.16 dividend on an annualized basis and a dividend yield of 3.48%.
 The ex-dividend date of this dividend was Thursday, December 8th.
 Public Service Enterprise Group’s dividend payout ratio is currently 158.82%.

 About Public Service Enterprise Group